Bruce Loveless: Corruption scandal

 He was arrested in March 2017 following his indictment for corruption by the U.S. attorney's office in San Diego for taking bribes from Leonard Glenn "Fat Leonard" Francis, a Singapore-based defense contractor who has already pleaded guilty to defrauding the Navy of tens of millions of dollars.

 A federal judge dismissed all charges against Admiral Loveless on September 15, 2022 after the jury overseeing the case hung.
 Four other, lower ranking military members who went on trial with Loveless were convicted.
 Loveless's attorneys put out a statement saying Loveless had been "completely vindicated" by the decision.

+Retirement

+Loveless retired in October 2016 after 34 years of service.